Last updated: 23.11.23

 The legal basis for these processing purposes is our legitimate interests in preventing, identifying and handling fraud events and in preventing, identifying and handling credit events involving risky behaviour.

 We will contact companies and their representatives for sales and marketing purposes.
-This includes direct marketing to potential and existing Suppliers or prospective buyers, conducting customer surveys and finding potential prospective buyers via social media.
+This includes direct marketing to potential and existing customers, conducting customer surveys and finding potential customers via social media.
 We may, on occasion, use social media channels such as LinkedIn to reach out to those who we note are recurring users, or who we think may otherwise benefit from use of our platform.

 We will process information about the company name, phone number, email and URL, and the name and contact information of the relevant company representatives.

-Direct marketing to potential prospective buyers at their business contact address, as well as our other sales and marketing purposes, is based on our legitimate interests in promoting and increasing the sale of our products and services (UK GDPR Article 6(1)(f)).
+Direct marketing to potential customers at their business contact address, as well as our other sales and marketing purposes, is based on our legitimate interests in promoting and increasing the sale of our products and services (UK GDPR Article 6(1)(f)).

 We will process personal data about you if you contact our customer services team.
 The information processed will depend on the information you disclose to us and what other information it is necessary to process in order to respond to your enquiry.
 The processing is based on our legitimate interests in receiving feedback in order to further develop and improve the Services (UK GDPR Article 6(1)(f)).